DawnOfCrafting/DawnOfCrafting.github.io/presskit/README.md

 ## Google Analytics
 To add google analytics support simply add your *Tracker ID* as an argument like this `python generate.py UA-1234567-89`

+## Run command for Dawn of Crafting:
+python generate.py UA-44793738-2